Razvan-Gorea/Shell-Project/manual/readme.md

 `make clean`

-**Disclaimer: The make file is only compatible with Linux/Unix based operating systems like Ubuntu.**
+**Additional Disclaimer: The make file is only compatible with Linux/Unix based operating systems like Ubuntu.**

 ---